Counseling Corner ~

 Our counseling assignments allows students to meet with the same counselor for the majority of their Lourdes career.
 This is designed to provide for greater continuity of academic, personal and career counseling services as well as enhanced supportive relationships between student and counselor.

-Mr. Ken Powers, our College Adviser, has developed a series of evening programs for parents designed to provide information and understanding of important college-related topics.
+Mr. Ken Powers, our College Adviser, has developed a series of virtual evening programs for parents designed to provide information and understanding of important college-related topics.
 A calendar of presentation topics will be provided at a later date.

 Director of School Counseling - Mrs. Caroline Beyer

 Grades 10-11, A-K - Mr. Derrick Damiano

 Grade 12, College Counselor - Mr. Ken Powers

 Listed Below are some specific topics and issues that are presented by the School Counselors to the respective grade levels in each of the four years here at Our Lady of Lourdes.